top of page

 Work- Relationships require work.
 We challenge couples in our clinic to spend 40 hours of work on their relationship.
 Most couples do not spend but a few hours trying to improve a relationship, but the work is important.
 Our goal is to help you create challenging but encouraging work that is effective in learning new patterns and ways of relating as a couple.

 Faith in a Higher Power, each other, and your counselor.
-Many people believe that their relationship is sacred, or ordained by God.
+Many people believe that their relationship is sacred or ordained by God.
 Looking to God or a higher power to improve your relationship can be helpful through prayer, or spiritual practices.
-Having faith that you and your partner will be faithful in your couple counseling and relationship improvement activities at home changes your relationship.
-And finally having faith that your counselor is skilled and caring towards you is an effective ingredient for change.
+Having faith that you and your partner will be faithful to your couple counseling and relationship-improvement activities at home changes your relationship.
+And finally, having faith that your counselor is skilled and caring towards you is an effective ingredient for change.

 We use Thin-slicing strategy, not Thick Slices